Neil Mandt: Television and film

 In February 2011 Mandt sold a pilot to the Fuel Network that will star the BMX riders Zachary Alexander Yankush aka Catfish and Mike Escamilla aka Rooftop as they travel around the world joining the wildest clubs and organizations.
 The show received a 13 episode order and premiered in the Fall of 2011.

 Season 2 of Strangers in Danger premiered on July 11, 2012.
 As for Next Stop for Charlie, Season 2 premiered on Friday, November 30, 2012 at 12:30am on Showtime and aired each week at the same time for 9 weeks, which marked the ending of the series.

 In June 2011, Mandt and his brother entered into a partnership agreement with Ranik Ultimate Fighting Federation China, the only government sanctioned MMA League in China.
 Neil oversaw financing, creative strategy and content production for live events and multiple TV series in English and Chinese languages.
 Ruff crowned the only national MMA champions in the history of China.

-In the Spring of 2012 the Mandt brothers became co-producers of Million Dollar Arm, In 2008, multi Emmy Award-winning television sports producers, Neil & Michael Mandt began documenting the training and try outs that Singh and Patel were undergoing at the USC campus.
+In the Spring of 2012 the Mandt brothers became co-producers of Million Dollar Arm, In 2008, Neil & Michael Mandt began documenting the training and try outs that Singh and Patel were undergoing at the USC campus.
 Once the boys were signed by the Pirates, Neil Mandt, a feature film director in his own right, viewed the project as a feature film and he and his brother used their production team, and the original footage they had shot, to create a 9-minute trailer for a movie that had yet to be made.
 In December 2008, the Mandt brothers joined forces with seasoned movie producers Mark Ciardi, Gordon Gray and Joe Roth to shop the project.
 In early 2009, the screen rights to Singh and Patel's life story were purchased by Sony Pictures Entertainment for development at Columbia Pictures.[9]
 Sony hired Mitch Glazer to write the screenplay.[10]
 The film is scheduled for release in May 2014.

 In the summer of 2013 the brother's second reality series with the Food Network went into production.
 The Shed followed the Orrison BBQ family in Mississippi, as they brought their fun brand of family hijinks to TV.

 Based on the huge success of the movie Frozen, Neil and his brother were contracted by Disney, in December 2014, to produce the Disney Parks Frozen Christmas Celebration, which aired on Christmas Day on ABC.
-The two-hour special featured music performances from Train, Gavin DeGraw, Ariana Grande, Lucy Hale, Sabrina Carpenter, Laura Marano and Tricia Yearwood and was the highest rated Christmas special on ABC since 2008.
+The two-hour special featured music performances from Train, Gavin DeGraw, Ariana Grande, Lucy Hale, Sabrina Carpenter, Laura Marano and Trisha Yearwood and was the highest rated Christmas special on ABC since 2008.